games-automata-play/games-automata-play.github.io/_posts/2019-03-27-learning_prob_automata_nnmf.md

 Let $M$ be a matrix, say in $\R^{n \times m}$.
 A factorisation of $M$ of dimension $d$ is $M = AW$ where $A \in \R^{n \times d}$ and $W \in \R^{d \times m}$.
 One way to understand this is by looking at the rows of $M$: the factorisation $M = AW$ says that the rows of $M$ can be expressed as linear combinations of the rows of $W$.
-In other words, $W$ yields a basis for the vector space spanned by the rows of $W$.
+In other words, the rows of $M$ form a basis for the vector space spanned by the rows of $W$.

 We say that a factorisation is
 * **non-negative** if the entries of $A$ and $W$ are non-negative